 - Coup-Contrecoup: Bruising on opposite sides of the brain that occurs when the force of the initial impact causes the brain to bounce into the opposite side of the skull.
 The “coup” is the initial impact” and the “contrecoup” is the second impact.
 This traumatic brain injury can occur with or without blunt trauma directly to the head.

 - Diffuse Axonal: This is the most common and devastating traumatic brain injury that results in the formation of extensive lesions throughout the white matter of the brain.
 Direct blow to the head, falls where the head whips back and forth, motor vehicle accidents, sport injuries and injuries which cause the brain to shake violently back and forth rapidly are the causes of this traumatic brain injury.
-Neural imaging is required to identify this injury.
+Neuroimaging is required to identify this injury.